Stepanakert Airport

-Stepanakert Airport (Ստեփանակերտի Օդակայան) or Khojaly Airport (Xocalı Hava Limanı) is a defunct airport in the town of Khojaly, 10 kilometers north-east of Stepanakert, in the Nagorno-Karabakh region of Azerbaijan.
+Stepanakert Airport (Ստեփանակերտի Օդակայան) or Khojaly Airport (Xocalı Hava Limanı) is a defunct airport in the town of Khojaly, 10 km north-east of Stepanakert, in the Nagorno-Karabakh region of Azerbaijan.

 Constructed and active during the Soviet period, the airport ceased operations due to the First Nagorno-Karabakh War in 1990.
 The airport was under the control of the breakaway Republic of Artsakh from 1992 to 2023; despite certain renovations, the airport was not reopened.
 Azerbaijan took control of the airport in the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 Facilities

 The airport is located at an elevation of 610 m above mean sea level.
 It has one runway designated 05/23 with an asphalt surface measuring 2178 × 37 m.

 History

 As of late 1980, the airport served regular passenger flights from Yerevan to Stepanakert.
 With the escalation of the Karabakh conflict, the authorities of the Azerbaijan SSR blockaded the Armenian SSR; the Nagorno-Karabakh Autonomous Oblast (or NKAO) airport was the only means of communication with the outside world from the Karabakh region.
 The airport was under the control of the Nagorno-Karabakh Republic between 1994 (when the ceasefire agreement of the First Nagorno-Karabakh War was signed) and 2023 (when Azerbaijan took control of the territory on which the airport is located).